 Schumaker and O’Donnell returned for the fourth film, but it was one and done for Kilmer, who was replaced by George Clooney when he was just starting to hit it big beyond ER.
 On paper, this might be the most loaded the cast ever was, especially when you consider what Clooney would become, with Arnold Schwarzenegger, Uma Thurman and Alicia Silverstone (at the height of her popularity) joining up.
 Unfortunately, it didn’t add up to a good movie, with Batman & Robin easily the worst of the four.

 We noted that Forever took things in a family-friendly direction, but this one feels more like a live-action cartoon with its snarky dialogue and goofy aesthetic — not coincidentally, this is the only film that has no involvement from Burton, who was a producer on Forever.
-After watching it you’ll have no trouble figuring out why it bombed at theaters and why audiences wouldn’t get another Batman film until Christopher Nolan‘s Batman Begins almost a decade later.
+After watching it you’ll have no trouble figuring out why it bombed at theatres and why audiences wouldn’t get another Batman film until Christopher Nolan‘s Batman Begins almost a decade later.

 THE 4K UHD UPGRADE

 One of the best things that the UHD treatment does for the early Batman films is add clarity to all of the dark and gloomy settings.
 The increase in detail is excellent, and there isn’t much grain to be found, which is an impressive feat given the age of these movies.
 Colours also pop, something that’s particularly noticeable with the outfits for villains like Joker and Riddler — and yes, the Catwoman suit pops, too.
-The audio mix sounds first-rate, especially in the earlier films where Elfman’s score blares through the speakers.
+The audio mix sounds first-rate, especially in the earlier films in which Elfman’s score blares through the speakers.